Bill Turley - Defense Base Act Attorney and Author of Win Your Defense Base Act Case

 Do Your Research

+This book will go over everything you will need and want to know to win your DBA case and take down the DBA insurance companies.
 Trust me.
 My only goal here is to make sure honest hard working folks like you, do not get ripped off by these companies.

 One of the latest tricks that insurance carriers are attempting is implementing the “client portal”.
 The Client Portal is a login service where you sign in to get information about your claim, check on payments, communicate with the carrier, and find a doctor or pharmacy.